- Eight species of the Alabama blacksnake can be found within the state.

 Additionally, diet, habitat, genetics, and overall health all play a role in how long a snake lives.

-1. Eastern Indigo Snake in Alabama
+1. Eastern Indigo Snake

 This is a nonvenomous snake that can reach up to seven feet long.
 The eastern indigo snake is mostly black, but it has a cream chin.
 Sometimes, it can appear blueish in the right light.
 It’s not a snake that moves fast.